 Honda FIT owners have reported 7 problems related to electric power assist steering system (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda FIT based on all problems reported for the FIT.

 The contact owns a 2009 Honda Fit.
 While driving approximately 65 mph, the power steering failed and the power steering warning indicator illuminated.
 The contact pulled the vehicle over and shut off the engine.
 Upon restarting, the vehicle resumed normal operation.
 The failure occurred intermittently.
 The dealer reset the power steering software, but the failure recurred.
 An independent mechanic stated that the power steering module needed to be replaced.
 The vehicle was not repaired and the manufacturer was not notified.
 The approximate failure mileage was 96,000.